sdgamboa/synnet_protocol_starter/files/README.md

-Ths folder contains additional files regarding metadata and specific protein sequences.
+## Supplementary files

+Ths folder contains additional files related to generic homology search and phylogenetic inference analyses, which are out of the scope of the book chapter.
+It is exepected that the user would apply it's own pipeline according to its needs.
+This folder also contains metadata files and templates for iTOL.
+Below, there is a description of how some of the data was obtain.

 Protein alignment and trimming: